ebarylko/cmpt-476/assignment-3/assignment-3.md

-### Describe a procedure by which Alice and Bob could apply a CNOT gate to their pair of qubits — i.e. CN OT (|ψ⟩ ⊗ |ϕ⟩)
+### Describe a procedure by which Alice and Bob could apply a CNOT gate to their pair of qubits — i.e. CNOT (|ψ⟩ ⊗ |ϕ⟩)

 I can give both Alice and Bob part of an entangled EPR pair.